stevecho0101/Structure_Aware_DJ_Transition/README.md

 ---

 ## Live UI
 Browser-based live player — pick a song, hit Analyze, and it automatically crossfades into the recommended next song at the right timestamp.
+Added a feature to rate and give feedback to the agent for it to try and give another transition selection.

 ```
 python app.py